Jonathon-Fleming/ToxPi-GIS/Examples/Vignette2: Using ToxPiToolbox.tbx.md

 **Steps:**
 2A.
 Already done
 2B.
-CSV file already generated, but coordinates need to be split into two columns using any preferred method
+CSV file already generated [here](), but coordinates need to be split into two columns using any preferred method
    * Split source column using [split_coordinates.py]() and the following command:
      ```
      python location\split_coordinates.py inputfile